We may earn money or products from the companies mentioned in this post. Please see policies for more information.

 TIPS FOR HIKING SOLDIER PASS TRAIL IN SEDONA, AZ

 I often get asked about things to do in Phoenix, or day trips to take from the Valley.
 Driving up to Sedona is probably one of the most popular options since it’s such a unique landscape.
-Great day trip options is one of the huge benefits of living here and something people often look up while they’re researching houses for sale in Phoenix.
+Great day trip options are one of the huge benefits of living here and something people often look up while they’re researching houses for sale in Phoenix.
 Soldier Pass Trail in Sedona, AZ is a gorgeous moderate to slightly difficult hike (depending on detours).
 You can take it as a full loop or just pick and choose what you want to see.
-The highlights of this particular trail is Devils Kitchen Sinkhole, The Seven Sacred Pools, Soldier Pass Arches that are just below Brins Mesa.
+The highlights of this particular trail are Devils Kitchen Sinkhole, The Seven Sacred Pools, Soldier Pass Arches that are just below Brins Mesa.
 Parking is extremely limited so you’ll definitely want to check out my tips below.

 Are you ready for some awesome Arizona travel tips this year?!
 I have not written enough about this state I love.
 I think I’ve been trying to keep it a secret.
-This year I’m focusing on bringing value to my readers so keeping local spots, tips and tricks a secret doesn’t give you much does it?!
-Soldier Pass Trail is a “moderately trafficked” trail and I think it’s only moderate because of the lack of parking, otherwise I’m betting it would be MUCH busier.
+This year I’m focusing on bringing value to my readers so keeping local spots, tips, and tricks a secret doesn’t give you much does it?!
+Soldier Pass Trail is a “moderately trafficked” trail and I think it’s only moderate because of the lack of parking, otherwise, I’m betting it would be MUCH busier.
 Here’s a video of our visit:

 This is a great hike for families with some considerations.
 The full loop has a pretty steep climb going up to Brin’s Mesa so if you have little ones or family members that don’t want a rough hike just stick to 1/2 of the hike and turn around when it starts getting too rough.
 It’s definitely still a “hike” and not a paved/stroller usage type road.